mleventh/CHIP_identification_and_discovery/discovery_in_ExAC/Rare_germline_site_filter/README.md

 The proximal_afs notebook details how mutation annotation files and call stats files were annotated with information about the allele fractions of the nearest SNPs and the distribution of SNP variant allele fractions at given sites.
-In addition, the notebook also annotates these files for the distance to the nearest SNP and bait boundary.
+In addition, the notebook also annotates these files for the distance to the nearest SNP and bait boundary as well as the GC content of the 75 base pair reference contesxt.
 In addition to using this notebook, MappabilityFilter.R uses a GenomicRanges implementation to identify sites that overlap with common germline CNVs, segmental duplications, and the UCSC mappability tracks.
 In addition, this script can be used to filter out sites that fail Hardy-Weinberg Equilibrium and sites